 This skill can be used in technical challenges where machinery may be damaged.
-(See: Rules-Tech Challenges)
+(See: Rules-Tech Challenges) Time scale Quick.

 Surgery (2) - (Biology level +25 required) This skill is necessary for a person to recover from losing more than half their hit points.
 A failed roll means the person will die.